chingu-voyages/voyage-project-aihelper/README.md

 Welcome, Chingus!

-This project focuses on developing a menu scheduling application that allows managers to create and share weekly menus for staff workers.
-The application ensures employees have clear visibility of the planned meals while addressing specific dietary restrictions and allergies.
+It seems impossible to not be flooded by articles and stories about Artifical Intellegence in our newsfeeds.
+This technology has come a long way in just two short years and it is by no means perfected.

+But, it's time to explore this relatively new technology to see how we might use it in the applications we create.
+So, let's get started!

 ![Weekly Menu Scheduler](./assets/meal_planner.jpg)

-In this voyage, your team will design and build an intuitive web application to simplify menu planning and ensure inclusivity for all employees, leveraging dishes API.
+In this voyage, your team will design and build a web application that lets its users become more effective and building AI prompts.
+This applicaion, will follow a structured metodology to help the user build good prompts.
+To test them the app will use [Google Gemini's API](https://ai.google.dev/api?lang=node) to run the prompt and display the result from Gemini.

 ## General Instructions